Lindsey-Maag/Group_Project_Health/README.md

 ## Results
+- Multiple regression for lung cancer is 68% testing and 75% training
+- Linear regression for lung cancer is 76% testing and 72% training
-1) At 0.0% smoking rate, the lung cancer death rate would be 6.7 (intercept).
+- At 0.0% smoking rate, the lung cancer death rate would be 6.7 (intercept).
-2) For every 0.2% of smoking rate increase, there will be an increase of 1 on deathrate. (coef)
+- For every 0.2% of smoking rate increase, there will be an increase of 1 on deathrate. (coef)
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Recommendations
-- Furhter analysis can be done by including obesity rates and confirming how they may or may not contribute to cmorality and incidence rates of specific cancers.
+- Further analysis can be done by including obesity rates and confirming how they may or may not contribute to cmorality and incidence rates of specific cancers.
 - 5 states with highest cancer rates?
 - 5 states with lowest cancer rates?
 - One way to investigate the relationship between income and death rate further is to look at data within a smaller time frame.
 Maybe analyze one-year data at the county level or ideally patient level.